chetanbg1/cbg-aws/README.md

 You pay only for the compute time you use when an instance is running, not when it is stopped or terminated.
 You can save costs by paying only for server capacity that you need or want.

+service that lets you rent virtual computers in the cloud not physical machine run our software and website or do computer related tasks without needing to own and maintain a physical server EC2 is fundamental service for building and running apllication in the cloud

 key-pair
 --
 password protected login credentials for the virtual machines that are used to prove our identity while connecting to EC2 instances
+EC2 use s public key cryptography which is used to encrypt and decrypt the login information

+Pricing of EC2 -
+--
+On demand Instance -
+ what it is - renting a computer on go how it works -quickly get a virtual server whenever we need it. just pay for hours nad seconds you use.
+Reserved Instance -
+ what it is - getting a subsription for a specific type of computer how it works - we commit to use certain type of computer for 1 or 3 years,  we pay upfront in return we get big discount Spot Instance - what it is - its a bidding system for extra computers how it works - you can bid for extra computers that are availble at a discount, if you bid them highest you get to use untile someone else bid higher
+Dedicated Host -
+ what it is - its like having own personal computer in cloud how it works - you get physical computer just for yourself. you decide what to put on it and have more control

 Amazon EC2 instance types
 --
 Amazon EC2 instance types(opens in a new tab) are optimized for different tasks.
 When selecting an instance type, consider the specific needs of your workloads and applications.
 This might include requirements for compute, memory, or storage capabilities.